 Around Bosco: Welcome New Band Director, Mr. Ramon Villanueva!

-by Travien Sears, Assistant A+E Editor
+by Travien Sears, Assistant Arts and Entertainment Editor

 The school year has begun and many students have noticed a new face around campus, our newly hired instrumental Music Director Mr. Ramon Villanueva.
 Coming to Bosco from our brother Salesian school, Don Bosco Technical Institute, he has big goals in mind for our music program as a whole.